New Zealand Mudsnail

 - The New Zealand mudsnail is an operculate snail, where the operculum acts as a lid to the shell.

 - These snails can reproduce sexually and asexually.
 Females are born with developing embryos in their reproductive system.
 For this reason introduced infestations are predominantely female.

-- All populations of the New Zealand mudsnail are clonal, meaning they are all genetically identical females.
+- All introduced populations of the New Zealand mudsnail are clonal, meaning they are all genetically identical females.

 - Females can possess between 20 and 120 embryos.

 - They can produce up to 6 generations a single year.